barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

 - Documentation: Software Development

   - Updated instructions for installing and running the Navigator application in MacOS and Linux
-  - Updated installation/upgrade instructions for CentOS 8
+  - Updated installation and upgrade instructions for CentOS 8
+  - Update Virtual Machine installation guide for CentOS 8
   - Developer Guide for UI Framework

 - Implementation Examples: